containers/bootc/docs/src/filesystem.md

 enabled = true
 ```

-This will ensure that the entire `/` is a read-only filesystem.
+This will ensure that the entire `/` is a read-only filesystem which
+is very important for achieving correct semantics.

 ## Understanding container build/runtime vs deployment